-This Cheeseburger and Fries Chowder is so full of beef and potatoes it’s almost like a stew!
-A stew that tastes like bitting into the best cheeseburger ever.
+This Cheeseburger and Fries Chowder is comfort food 101!
+This creamy soup tastes just like bitting into the best bacon cheeseburger ever.

 So what sets this chowder apart from all the other cheeseburger soups out there?
 Well, first of all it’s not a soup, it’s a chowder.
 Definitely a chowder and like I said, it could almost be a stew.
 Even if it’s Lobster Chowder – I’m not skimping on the lobster.
 It’s gonna be loaded up.